miguelmota/miguelmota.github.io/blog/_posts/2016-02-28-alexa-voice-service-authentication.md

 tags: [AVS, Alexa, Amazon, authentication, cURL]
 description: Tutorial on how to authenticate with Alexa Voice Service.
 ---
-Here I am going to explain how to generate an access token to use with [Alexa Voice Service](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-voice-service).
+Here I am going to walk you through on how to retrieve an access token in order to be able to interact with the [Alexa Voice Service](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-voice-service) by using cURL.
 I have been getting a lot of requests on how to do this step from people reading the [Alexa Voice Service with cURL](/blog/alexa-voice-service-with-curl/) blog post.

 ## Set up AVS Device Type

-If you haven't already, go into the [Alexa dev portal](https://developer.amazon.com/edw/home.html#/avs/list) and register a new Device Product Type:
+If you haven't already, go into the [Alexa Developer Console](https://developer.amazon.com/edw/home.html#/avs/list) and register a new *Device* as *Product Type*:

 [![]({{ page.url }}/register-product-type.jpg)]({{ page.url }}/register-product-type.jpg)

-Next give your device a unique Device Type ID.
+Next give your device a unique *Device Type ID*.
 I am using `test_device` in this example:

 [![]({{ page.url }}/device-type-info.jpg)]({{ page.url }}/device-type-info.jpg)